dmi3/bin/README.md

 Description
 -----------
 Show file or stream currently playing in VLC.
-See `playerctl -h` for another players
+Shows artist and title on hover (with xfce4-genmon-plugin).
+See `playerctl -h` for another players.

 Requirements
 ------------